metrorailings/OwlBlog/content/posts/week-13-insights.md

 Cardinals finally making some hay with wide receiver screens.
 Los Angeles' light boxes are exposed against these screens.

 On short yardage plays, the Cardinals found some success with their rushes.

+You keep Kyler Murray in a compressed pocket, there's a solid chance his pass will be batted down.